 Category : Students

-Looking to fund your research, internship, or language study in South Asia this winter?
-Applications to our graduate and undergraduate grants are open for Winter 2019!
-Be sure to apply by Friday, October 11, 2019 at 11:59 PM.
+Are you a Harvard student looking to fund your language study, internship, or research on South Asia this winter?
+Applications for our graduate and undergraduate grants are open for Winter 2021!
+Be sure to apply by Friday, October 22, at 11:59 p.m.

 This Fall: Explore Social and Economic Problems Facing Developing Countries, and How Individuals Can Contribute to Solutions with GENED 1011